Spiggles8/Sample-Theater-Space/README.md

 #Sample-Theater-Space

-TECHNOLOGIES USED: ReactJS, TailwindCSS, and C#.
+TECHNOLOGIES USED: ReactJS, TailwindCSS, and C# combined with Crestron Simpl Sharp Pro #.

 This application simulates a control panel in a theater space for Audio and Video Control with a Crestron Virtual Control Processor.
 This is just a simulation so currently the backend feedback is only simulated.